-Dr. Mallary MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL_STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
+Do not use this space MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 12335 EXACTLY.
+PHYSICIANS should state out of OCCUPATION is very important.
+1. PLACE OF DEATH Primary Registration District No. Registered No. .....
+(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE I 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17. : 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR).
-THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGÉ YEARS MONTHS DAYS If LESS than 1 ..mia.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
-CONTRIBUTORY.
-(SECONDARY) business, or establishment in which employed (or employer).....(duration)......yrs...... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) ...
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN WHAT TEST CONFIRMED DIAGNOS PARENTS F (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Disease Causing Deagh, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MRANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+SEX 5.
+SINGAE, MARRIED, WIDOWED OR 4.
+COLOR OR RACE 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) male That I attended deceased from .....
+5A.
+IF MARRIED, WIDOWED, OR HUSBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) Wov.
+30 7.
+AGE YEARS li LESS than 1 Монтиз DAYS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work...... (b) General nature of industry.
+CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer).... (c) Name of employer 18.
+WHERE WAS DISEASE CONTRACTED.
+9. BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY .....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
+DATE OF.....
+10. NAME OF FATHER N. B.-Every item of information ale CAUSE OF DEATH in plain terms, 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN).
+WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER , 1925 (Address) Btate the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJUST, and (2) whether Accedental, Sungman, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-ADDRESS
+PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.